 This is where module testing comes in.
 Modules are smaller sections of the SW stack responsible for well-defined tasks.
-In aiSim[TM], any of these modules can be replaced with ground truth data (GT) provided by the simulator, recorded sensor data from field tests (so-called readback tests), or the real output of a preceding SW module, as shown in the figure below.
+In aiSim $^{\text{TM}}$ , any of these modules can be replaced with ground truth data (GT) provided by the simulator, recorded sensor data from field tests (so-called readback tests), or the real output of a preceding SW module.